r-lib/vctrs/tests/testthat/_snaps/slice-chop.md

       list_unchop(1, indices = list(1), error_call = call("foo"), error_arg = "arg")
     Condition
       Error in `foo()`:
-      ! `arg` must be a list, not a number.
+      ! `arg` must be a list, not the number 1.

 ---